pavelkushtia/SystemDesign/README.md

 ## 🌟 Vision

-ScaleSim bridges the gap between system design and reality by providing a **visual, code-first platform** that combines:
+SystemDesign bridges the gap between system design and reality by providing a **visual, code-first platform** that combines:

 - **System Architecture Design** with drag-and-drop components
 - **ML Model & Service Builders** with visual programming